 Styrofoam containers are excellent options for keeping foods cold or hot.
 They tend to retain their original shape and protect the contents inside.

 It can also help store your lunch or dinner leftovers.
 What if the food gets cold?
-Can you put it in the microwave?
 The most straightforward answer is Styrofoam can go in the microwave to reheat foods or drinks.

 Before doing so, it is critical to understand what type of foam container you’re dealing with.
 These containers have different degrees of melting or getting damaged when exposed to different temperatures.